Italian women hope for workplace changes post-Berlusconi

 "WHITE" RESIGNATIONS

-Camusso is one of a few high-profile women with major stakes in Italy's labour reforms, along with the head of the main employers' lobby Emma Marcegaglia and labour minister Fornero.
+Camusso is one of a few high-profile women with major stakes in Italy's labor reforms, along with the head of the main employers' lobby Emma Marcegaglia and labor minister Fornero.

 To get more women scaling the career ladder, the government is looking at ways to fight illegal, yet widespread, discriminatory practices by Italian businesses.